FinnS17/reinforcement-learning-frozenlake/README.md

 # Reinforcement Learning: FrozenLake & Custom Maze

-This project explores different Reinforcement Learning (RL) algorithms applied to two types of environments:
+This project explores various Reinforcement Learning (RL) algorithms applied to two types of environments:

-1. A **custom-built maze** environment (no external libraries)
+1. A **custom-built maze** environment (no external frameworks)
 2. The classic `FrozenLake-v1` environment from OpenAI Gym

 ---